harvardinformatics/snpArcher/README.md

 Once the workflow is submitted as a job, it may take a while to build the software environment before it does anything.

-The workflows successfully completed if the final summary files (described below) are in the appropriate directory.
-For the fastq -> BAM workflow, this corresponds to the `bam_sumstats.txt` file, and for the BAM -> VCF workflow this corresponds to the `Combined_hardFiltered.vcf` file along with the files summarizing the VCF: `SNP_per_interval.txt` and `missing_data_per_ind.txt`.
+The workflows successfully completed if the final summary files (described in next section) are in the appropriate directory.

 ## Description of output files